+THE JUDGES

+ACCORDING

-THE JUDGES ACCORDING TO THEIR TRIBES 12th-11th centuries b.c.
+TO THEIR TRIBES

+12TH-11TH CENTURIES B.C.

+${

+m B}^{

-$B^{\rm ESIDES}{\rm ance, the Book of Judges also}$ mentions several "minor Judges" (Judg.
+m ESIDES}$ the great Judges of deliverance, the Book of Judges also mentions several "minor Judges" (Judg.
 10:1-5; 12:8-15), who judged the people from their native cities.
 Their wealth is usually emphasized in the Scriptures, and no tradition concerning wars under their leadership has come down to us.
-The tribal league (or down to us.
 The tribal league (or possibly two leagues) may have been led by Judges, the position passing from tribe to tribe in rotation.
 In times of peace, their authority was quite limited.
 Five "minor Judges" are given and it may be more than incidental that the total number of Judges mentioned in the Book of Judges is twelve, a Judge for each tribe.
 It is doubtful whether these were the only "minor Judges"; their names may have been chosen on the basis of their tribal affiliations, in order to provide each tribe with a Judge, even if not a deliverer.